-Starting in 2021 all sites in the Signal Mountain and Lizard Creek Campgrounds will be available by reservations only through the www.recreation.gov website.
-Campers wishing to reserve a campsite at the Signal Mountain or Lizard Creek Campgrounds will be able to do so by visiting www.recreation.gov.
+All sites in the Signal Mountain and Lizard Creek Campgrounds are available by reservations only through the www.recreation.gov website.
+Campers wishing to reserve a campsite at the Signal Mountain or Lizard Creek Campgrounds can do so by visiting www.recreation.gov.
 Reservations are available on a rolling six-month basis (6 months in advance of your arrival date).

-Starting in 2021 first-come, first-served campsites will no longer be available in Grand Teton National park and all campsites will be occupied by reservation only.
-Reservations will only be available through Recreation.gov and will not be available through Signal Mountain Lodge via, phone, email, in-person or at the campgrounds.
+First-come, first-served campsites are not available in Grand Teton National park and all campsites will be occupied by reservation only.
+Reservations are available through Recreation.gov and are NOT available through Signal Mountain Lodge via, phone, email, in-person or at the campgrounds.

-Campsite reservations are expected to fill quickly, and visitors are strongly encouraged to plan ahead.
+Campsite reservations typically fill quickly, and visitors are strongly encouraged to plan ahead.
 Campers must create an account on the Recreation.gov website prior to be able to make campground reservations.
 Those who already have an account are encouraged to confirm their login and password information in advance.
 For more information on how to make a site reservation on Recreation.gov please click here: